blukitas/Viz_2022_Grupo_4/README.md

 ## Tema: Economía

-Nos toca el "Challenge 3"
+Nos toca el "Challenge 3": **Economic considers the financial health of the city.**

+* Over time,
-	Challenge 3: Economic considers the financial health of the city.
-Over time, are businesses growing or shrinking?
-How are people changing jobs?
-Are standards of living improving or declining over time?
+	* are businesses growing or shrinking?
+	* How are people changing jobs?
+	* Are standards of living improving or declining over time?
-	Consider the financial status of Engagement’s businesses and residents, and use visual analytic techniques to address these questions.
+	* Consider the financial status of Engagement’s businesses and residents, and use visual analytic techniques to address these questions.

-	Over the period covered by the dataset, which businesses appear to be more prosperous?
-Which appear to be struggling?
-Describe your rationale for your answers.
-Limit your response to 10 images and 500 words.
+* Over the period covered by the dataset,
+	* which businesses appear to be more prosperous?
+	* Which appear to be struggling?
+	* Describe your rationale for your answers.

-	How does the financial health of the residents change over the period covered by the dataset?
-How do wages compare to the overall cost of living in Engagement?
-Are there groups that appear to exhibit similar patterns?
-Describe your rationale for your answers.
-Limit your response to 10 images and 500 words.
+* How does the financial health of the residents change over the period covered by the dataset?
+	* How do wages compare to the overall cost of living in Engagement?
+	* Are there groups that appear to exhibit similar patterns?
+	* Describe your rationale for your answers.

-	Describe the health of the various employers within the city limits.
-What employment patterns do you observe?
-Do you notice any areas of particularly high or low turnover?
-Limit your response to 10 images and 500 words.
+* Describe the health of the various employers within the city limits.
+	* What employment patterns do you observe?
+	* Do you notice any areas of particularly
+	* high or low turnover?

+* Limit your response to 10 images and 500 words.

 ## Otros links